lpereira/lwan/README.md

 address, or a hostname.
 For instance, `listener localhost:9876` would listen only in the `lo` interface, port `9876`.

-While a `listener` section takes no keys, a `tls_listener` section requires two: `cert` and `key`.
-Each point, respectively, to the location on disk where the TLS certificate and private key files are located.
+While a `listener` section takes no keys, a `tls_listener` section requires
+two: `cert` and `key` (each pointing, respectively, to the location on disk where the TLS certificate and private key files are located) and takes an optional boolean `hsts` key, which controls if `Strict-Transport-Security` headers will be sent on HTTPS responses.

 > :magic_wand: **Tip:** To generate these keys for testing purposes, the
 > OpenSSL command-line tool can be used like the following: